 If your employer dismisses you they must have a fair reason for their action, for example because of your conduct at work.
-Find out more about what fair reasons for dismissal are, and what your employment rights are if you are dismissed.
+Find out more about fair reasons for dismissal, and your employment rights should you be dismissed.

 If your employer has dismissed you because of your conduct, it usually means you have broken one or more of the terms of your employment.
 For example:

 Your employer should follow a fair disciplinary procedure before dismissing you for misconduct.

 Your ability to do your job

 If your employer has dismissed you for your capability it may mean that you aren't performing to the required standard or that you can't do your job properly.
 For example:

 - you haven't been able to keep up with technological changes to your job

 - you can't get along with your colleagues